pemazzon/CAPRIUserGuide/docs/Overview.rst

 -----------------------------------------------------

-Please remember that, as a user, it is your duty to acknowledge CAPRI on your publications whenever the infrastructure will be employed.
+Please remember that, as a user, it is your duty to acknowledge CAPRI on your publications whenever the infrastructure is employed.

 The following quote can be used: